pydoit/doit/doc/tasks.rst

 .. literalinclude:: tutorial/tutorial_02.py

-The function `task_hello` is a *task generator* not the task itself.
+The function `task_hello` is a *task generator*, not the task itself.
 The body of the task generator function is always executed when the dodo file is loaded.

 .. note::
  The body of task generators are executed even if the task is not going to be executed.
 So in this example the line `msg = 3 * "hi! "` will always be executed.
 The body of task generators should be used to create task metadata only, not execute tasks!
 From now on when it said that a *task* is executed, read the task's actions are executed.